MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

     - Global admin or Advanced live response

-If a file hasn't been seen in the organization in the past 30 days, **Collect file** will be disabled.
+If a file hasn't been seen in the organization in the past 30 days, **Collect file** is disabled.

 > [!Important]